 Approximately half of the U.S. population has vein disease.
 Vein disease is a common health condition.
 It can affect men and women of all ages and activity levels and show symptoms like varicose and spider veins or no symptoms at all.
-Our board certified-cardiologists specialize in vascular and vein disease and bring a wealth of knowledge and expertise to help you loo and feel your best.
+Our board-certified cardiologists specialize in vascular and vein disease and bring a wealth of knowledge and expertise to help you look and feel your best.

 What is Vein Disease?